 P344 ‘Project TERRE will also remove all BSC barriers to customers and independent aggregators participating directly in the existing Balancing Mechanism (BM).

 For each half hour, those with demand for electricity and / or those with customers with demand for electricity (e.g. Suppliers) will assess in advance what the demand will be.
 They’ll then contract with Generator(s) for that volume of electricity.

-Contracts can be struck up to an hour before the Settlement Period which the contract is for (this cut-off is known as Gate Closure and contracts can’t be struck after this time).
+Contracts can be struck up to the start of the Settlement Period which the contract is for (this cut-off is known as the Submission Deadline and contracts can’t be struck after this time).
 In the half hour itself, Generators are expected to generate and deliver their contracted volume of electricity and Suppliers are expected to use their contracted volume of electricity.

 However, in the half hour (in real-time) some or all of the following can happen:

 - Suppliers may have forecasted their electricity requirements incorrectly

 - A Generator may be unable to generate the contracted amount

 - There may be problems with transporting electricity